 In 1973 and 1974, Charlie Rich reigned as the biggest crossover star in country music.
-In that span, his quadruple platinum album Behind Closed Doors and its title track dominated the ACM, CMA and Grammy awards.
+During that span, his quadruple-platinum album Behind Closed Doors and its title track dominated the ACM, CMA and Grammy awards.
 He even won the coveted CMA award for Entertainer of the Year in 1974.
-Mentioning the title track alone barely scratches the surface, as Behind Closed Doors also introduced listeners to one of the all-time male crooner classics, “The Most Beautiful Girl.”
+Mentioning the title track alone barely scratches the surface, as Behind Closed Doors introduced listeners to one of the all-time male crooner classics, "The Most Beautiful Girl."

 While that hot streak made Rich a household name, it's just one phase of the Silver Fox's legendary career as a jazz musician, session player and country singer.

 Born Charles Allan Rich on Dec.
 14, 1932, in Colt, Arkansas, the future star grew up around gospel and blues music.
 While serving in the Air Force after a brief stint at the University of Arkansas, Rich and his wife Margaret Ann performed jazz with an Oklahoma-based group called the Velvetones.